hbish/hbish.com/content/pages/about.md

 🧐 I love solving complex issues.

-🧪 I value software quality and I take testing seriously.
+🧪 I value software quality, and I take testing seriously.

-⚡️ I get my energy through building great teams.

 👨🏻‍🏫 I believe in taking the time to teach and mentor.

 ☕️ I'm a coffee lover, will need at least 2 a day to keep me going.

-🥃 I love my gin & tonic.
+🍔 I love a messy burger and a good gin & tonic.

-⛰ I enjoy the outdoors.
+⛰ I enjoy the outdoors (but I don't go out enough).

 #### Links of interest